lidofinance/ethereum-validators-monitoring/README.md

 # ethereum-validators-monitoring (aka balval)

-Consensus layer validators monitoring bot, that fetches Lido or User Node Operator keys from Execution layer and checks their performance in Consensus layer by: balance delta, attestations, proposes, sync committee participation.
+Consensus layer validators monitoring bot, that fetches Lido or Custom Users Node Operators keys from Execution layer and checks their performance in Consensus layer by: balance delta, attestations, proposes, sync committee participation.